-Step 2: In the address bar, type in a specific address or a general location such as a city or county name to see options and select the most relevant.
+Step 2: "Find address or place".
+In the address bar, type in a specific address or a more general location such as a city or county name to see options and select the most relevant.
 Then to get a more exact location, repeatedly click the "+" icon on the map to the needed scale and drag the map around to the right place.
 Then, next to the address bar, click on the location icon.
-Select a location.
 Click again on the desired place on the map.
-Select a geography for that location, whichever is most consistent with your project analysis.